The use of proven research based techniques allows us to clean, repair or replicate wallpapers and wall coverings found in all historic buildings.

 For those clients wishing to present an historic interior, early wallpapers may be replicated either to complement an earlier decorative scheme, or faithfully reproduce directly from the evidence discovered within a building.

 We currently hold an archive of the all the wallpapers salvaged from St. Pancras Chambers, The Former Midland Grand Hotel, London during its recent refurbishment.
-Lincoln Conservation recognised the importance of retrieving this critical decorative history evidence from the building and also of wallpaper development and design.
+The University of Lincoln recognised the importance of retrieving this critical decorative history evidence from the building and also of wallpaper development and design.
 Consequently, a rescue attempt was launched by us to retrieve all the wallpaper fragments possible before the building work began.
 The papers retrieved range from those used in the early 1870’s decorative schemes to those applied in the first quarter of the 1970’s.

 We have recently retrieved 25 layers of wallpaper from the cegin at Yr Ysgwrn (home of the Welsh poet Hedd Wyn) for the Snowdonia National Park Authority.
 This remarkable farmhouse and associated buildings is currently undergoing a programme of conservation and restoration, due to open in Spring 2017.
 The layers of wallpaper were separated, cleaned and catalogued prior to being mounted and bound in a book for display.